getting off benzodiazepines

 Is Benzo Withdrawal Deadly?

 Benzodiazepines are an anticonvulsant, and when they are suddenly removed from the body, grand mal seizures are a risk.
 Withdrawal seizures from benzos are very dangerous and can be deadly.
-[10] If you want to stop taking benzos, you should never attempt it without consulting a doctor or quit benzos cold turkey.
-The safest way to stop taking benzodiazepines is under the supervision of a doctor with a medical detox.
+[10] If you want to stop taking benzodiazepines, you should never attempt it without consulting a doctor first.
+The safest way to stop is under the supervision of a doctor with a medical detox.

 Physical Effects: